 Detailed design of the substructure of six vehicular bridges, two permanent and four temporary during construction of the White River Hydro Project in northern Ontario.
 This hydro project is a joint venture of Regional Power with Pic Mobert First Nation.
 There are two separate generation sites at 10 km distance.

-The bridge superstructures consist of simply supported spans built with modular panel steel trusses (Mabey bridges), ranging from 20 to 30 m in length and 7.2 m wide that accommodates two lanes.
-One of the main challenges was the layout of bridges to minimize the site impact and to accommodate the bridges in a complex mountainous terrain with steep rock-cuts and high grades.
+The bridge superstructures consist of simply supported spans ranging from 20 to 30 m in length and 7.2 m wide that accommodates two lanes.
+The superstructure consists of modular panel steel trusses (Mabey bridges).
+One of the main challenges was the layout of the bridges to minimize site impact and accommodate the bridges in a complex mountainous terrain with steep rock-cuts and high grades.
 The design required 3D models to determine where to place the bridges.

 Foundations consists of cast-in-place concrete stub abutments on sound rock or compacted granular fill.
 The design was made in accordance with CAN/CSA S-6 Code.

 The construction cost of this project is over CAN $105 M.